Short Answer

 Color Meaning

-Orange is strongest when the brand needs to be noticed but still feel helpful, accessible, playful, or practical.
+Orange is strongest when the brand needs to be noticed but still read as helpful, accessible, playful, or practical.

-Orange is useful when the brand needs to feel active without feeling severe.
+Orange is useful when the brand needs to read as active without reading severe.
 It can turn a store, app, package, or channel into a warmer decision point.

 The color earns its place when that role repeats on real surfaces: signs, packaging, vehicles, app icons, uniforms, checkout screens, service pages, and product rituals.